jaysonkunkel/csc207-mp09/README.md

 Mini-Project 8: JSON
 ====================

 A simple JSON parser.
-The parser reads in key/value pairs and stores them in a hash table.
+The parser reads in key/value pairs from a source and stores them in a hash table.

 Implemented by Jayson Kunkel and Sam Bigham for CSC-207-01 2023Fa.